 The server time zone is the time zone where the BRM server performing rating is located.
 For example, if a user in California logs on to a terminal server in California, but the BRM server rating this event is in New York, the server time zone is Eastern Standard Time.

-You specify the server time zone by entering it in the rating_timezone entry of the CM configuration file (pin.conf).
-You must enter the time zone in standard TimeZone ID format.
+You specify the server time zone by entering its ID in the rating_timezone entry of the CM configuration file (pin.conf).

-This is an example of a rating_timezone entry with a valid TimeZone ID:
+The following is an example of a rating_timezone entry with a valid time zone ID:

 - fm_rate rating_timezone Europe/Andorra

 The default server time zone ID is America/Los_Angeles.

 Important:To add multiple custom time zones to the file, enter each time zone entry on a separate line.